-The Board of Directors (the "Board") of Rhythm Pharmaceuticals, Inc. (the "Company", "we" or "Rhythm") is soliciting your vote for the proposals proposed at the 2018 Annual Meeting of Stockholders (the "2018 Annual Meeting").
+The Board of Directors (the "Board") of Rhythm Pharmaceuticals, Inc. (the "Company", "we" or "Rhythm") is soliciting your vote for the proposals to be voted on at the 2019 Annual Meeting of Stockholders (the "2019 Annual Meeting").

 When is the record date for the Annual Meeting?